 Registration Procedures

 Once the research account is set up, you may request materials online from any computer, whether in the reference room or offsite.
-Requested materials that are available will be paged by collections staff and brought to researchers in the reading room.
+Requested materials that are available will be paged by collections staff prior to your visit and you will use it in reading room.

-A few items in our collections require an appointment to see and many of our items are stored off-site and require at least two business days to retrieve.
+Many of our items are stored off-site and require at least two business days to retrieve.
 Therefore, we encourage you to register and request items at least two weeks before your visit so we can help you to optimize your research time at Cornell.
 If you have questions prior to your visit, please contact us.

 On your first visit, researchers should proceed to the reference desk on level 2B of the Carl A. Kroch Library to confirm their registration, present photo identification, and to be photographed for our records.
 Your registration will be valid for a year; after that, you will be prompted to renew it the next time you use the collections.